 Students who do not meet SAP due to completion of hours or grade point average will be issued a SAP memo by the financial aid office as soon as possible.
 However, notice of financial aid warning may be retroactively incurred based on an evaluation of the student’s previous academic record.

 Note: Any student who wishes to appeal the loss of financial aid for failure to meet Satisfactory Academic Progress may do so through the Financial Aid Office.

 Students who become ineligible for federal financial aid under the Satisfactory Academic Progress policy may submit a request for reinstatement (appeal) to the financial aid office with the required supporting documentation attached.
 Appeal forms with insufficient documentation will not be processed.

-A committee will review the request for appeal and the decision made by the committee will be FINAL.
+The SAP Committee will review the request for appeal and the decision made by the committee.